axone-protocol/docs/docs/whitepaper/token-model.md

 ### Staking Services

-As saif previously: "The provider will be able to create a descriptive page for his repository at any time.
+As said previously: "The provider will be able to create a descriptive page for his repository at any time.
 However, in order for a builder to be able to invoke and use this service, he will have to stake KNOW in proportion to the hourly fee that he will define himself."

 Therefore, the amount of KNOW to stake will depend on the price that the provider asks for.
 And this for several reasons: